Our Water Buffalo, Our Farms

 Each of the four farms in our association are independently family owned and operated, and are brought together by a passion for the ethical treatment of animals and for the production of water buffalo milk and meat of the highest quality.

-Fairburn Farm is a third generation family farm in the Cowichan Valley on Vancouver Island.
-Homesteaded in the 1880s, some of the original dwellings are still in use today.
-A 19th century farmhouse has five bedrooms with private bathrooms, two with full ensuite and fireplace that serve as a bed and breakfast.
-Darrel Archer has been part of this gorgeous family farm since his parents purchased it in 1954.
 In 2000, Darrel and Anthea imported the first water buffalo to Canada.
 Darrel and Anthea sold this beautiful farm in December 2017 to retire in the Cowichan Valley.
-As the pioneers of the first water buffalo to Canada we wish them all the very best in their retirement.
+As the pioneers of the first water buffalo to Canada we wish them all the very best in their retirement, they started something very special.

 Coleman Meadows Farm

 Meet Jennifer, Russell, Melanie and Edward Dyson.
-First and second generation farmers, the Dysons are proud owners and operators of Coleman Meadows Farm, a small, seasonal, grass-fed water buffalo dairy farm in Port Alberni on Vancouver Island.
+First and second generation farmers, the Dysons are proud owners and operators of Coleman Meadows Farm, a seasonal, grass-fed water buffalo dairy farm in Port Alberni on Vancouver Island.
 The family's love and passion for raising buffalo shines through in everything they do.
 Their love of the land and animals leads to exceptional ethical animal care, sustainable farm practices and a commitment to produce only the highest quality water buffalo milk and meat products.

 The family sells both water buffalo milk products, processed by Natural Pastures, as well as their own grass-fed, hormone and antibiotic free water buffalo meat at their on-farm market.